dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 See [SmartPhoneProducts3](../100.Objects-Arrays-I/experience-SmartPhoneProducts3.html) or right-click on the above frame and view it's source for an example of generating a page from a JSON array of product data.

-See [Lab 13 Exercise 3c](../115.Server-side-processing/experience-server-side-form-processing.html) for an example.
+See [Server-side Processing Lab Exercise 3c](../115.Server-side-processing/experience-server-side-form-processing.html) for an example.

 **Part (B)**